dgaitsgo/ARTiMon-demo/README.md

 	(double)elevation) * -.045f));
 }
 ```
 While this may seem like just a bunch of magic numbers, and ultimately they are, they do come from a method.
 We first defined the variables we wanted to take into consideration that would effect the body temperature and then plotted them onto a graph with x as time.
-With a lot of tinkering, The idea was to find a curve that would be manageable for the player to respond to the fluctuations in their character's vitals and the alerts they might raise.
+With a lot of tinkering, we found curves that would be manageable for the player to respond to the fluctuations in their character's vitals and the alerts they might raise.

 ![Image](https://i.imgur.com/KEXRSy0.png)